lorenzodifuccia/http.server/README.md

 ## Future
 Known issues:
-- HTML5 and Browsers does not fully support `.mkv` files
+- HTML5 and Browsers do not fully support `.mkv` files

 <br/>